JustinZ04/cs1_cave_bot/README.txt

 CS Cave Bot

 The CS Cave Bot provides UCF students enrolled in Dr. Szumlanski's Computer Science I and Computer Science II classes a way to quickly view information about which Teaching Assistants are currently holding office hours at the time the students request information from the bot on Discord.
+The commands for the bot are: !help - To display how to use the bot.
+                              !cave1 - To display the office hours of CS1 TAs.
+                              !cave2 - To display the office hours of CS2 TAs.